fordinator/talking-LLM-chatbot/README.md

 Consult the comments of `joi_clean.py` for further details.
 YOU WILL NEED TO READ AND USE YOUR BRAIN.

 Please none that due to the publicly available nature of OpenAI and ElevenLabs, usage of their services for illegal or sexual, violent or bigoted content is a violation of their terms of service and may result in legal action.
-I am considering modifying this code using Ollama and langchain to get around that but I lack the experience presently.

-Watch this space!
+However I keep a `joi_dirty.py` script on my Discord that you can use to bypass some of these restrictions.
+You'll just have to join and ask me for it.

 ### Support